Photo credit Elena Zhukova for UC Santa Cruz 2018

 Senior exit requirements for the Biochemistry & Molecular Biology (BMB) B.S.

-Course Plan 2022-23 – the Course Plan on the Chemistry Undergraduate Programs webpage shows in the planned offerings for all Chemistry (CHEM) & Biochemistry (BIOC) courses this academic year.
+Course Plan 2024-25 – the Course Plan on the Chemistry Undergraduate Programs webpage shows the planned offerings for all Chemistry (CHEM) & Biochemistry (BIOC) courses this academic year.
+Course syllabi can also be found there.

 You can find syllabi for our Chemistry & Biochemistry courses on our department’s undergraduate program website.